House investigation faults FDA approval of Alzheimer’s drug Aduhelm as ‘rife with irregularities’

 Agency staff and the company worked so closely together that it made “distinguishing between the agency’s and the sponsor’s respective analyses and positions challenging,” the report said.

-FDA generally follows an advisory committee’s recommendation, although it is not required to.
+The FDA generally follows an advisory committee’s recommendation, although it is not required to do so.
 None of the 11 members of the committee recommended Aduhelm approval, but the FDA suddenly decided to consider it under the accelerated approval pathway.

 Biogen’s own leaders and outside stakeholders raised concerns over such a broad label, but did not ultimately object, the report found.